cry-inc/e57/README.md

 please include the full error message and the name of the software that produced the file.
 If possible, please also include the XML section of the file.

+## E57 Tools
+The [tools folder](tools/) contains a set of small applications to work with E57 files.
+They are intended as example code that explains how to use the library, but also as a set of usefuls tools when working with E57 files:

+* `e57-check-crc` to validate all the CRC32 checksums in an E57 file.
+This helps to detect corrupt files upfront before evaluating the actual content of the file.
+* `e57-extract-xml` to quickly extract the XML document that contains all the metadata of the E57 file.
+* `e57-from-xyz` to generate a E57 file from a unstructured XYZ ASCII point cloud file.
+* `e57-to-image` to export the 2D row/column grids of structured point clouds inside E57 files to planar PNG images.
+* `e57-to-laz` to convert an E57 into a compressed and unstructured LAZ file.
+* `e57-to-pano` to project structured point clouds inside E57 files to spherical 360 degree panorama PNG images.
+* `e57-to-xyz` to convert an E57 into an unstructured XYZ ASCII file.
+* `e57-unpack` to "unpack" the content of an E57 file to a folder on disk to be able to investigate and evaluate the contents of the file easier.

 ## Motivation
 The E57 file format is well established for exchanging data produced by terrestrial lasers scanners.
 However, there are not many implementations that can read and write this file format.